 The Act enables fees to be charged to recover the costs of certain services provided by the Commonwealth.
-Relevantly, under the Act, payment of fees may be required for services that relate to the exercise of a power by the Minister under Section 9B and Part VII of the Act.
+Relevantly, under the Act, payment of fees may be required for services that relate to the exercise of a power by the Minister under the following provisions.
 Section 9B sets out that the Minister may provide, or arrange for the provision of, designated vaccines and goods and services associated with, or incidental to, the provision or administration of designated vaccines.
 Part VII deals with matters related to the supply of and payments for pharmaceutical benefits and the Pharmaceutical Benefits Scheme (PBS).